AbhishekGhosh/Rackspace-Cloud-Server-SSH-Shortcut/README.md

 Rackspace-Cloud-Server-SSH-Shortcut
 ===================================

+Why open file to find the IP? :p

 ![Add SSH Shortcut on Mac OS X to Rackspace Cloud Server](https://thecustomizewindows.com/wp-content/uploads/2014/10/Add-SSH-Shortcut-on-Mac-OS-X-to-Rackspace-Cloud-Server.png)

 Plain HTML File to Create a list of Devices to SSH.
 Intented for Mac and Linux.
 Probably will work after huge work on Micro & Soft Windozzzzz (read OpenVMS) with puTTY.
 How to use?
 Copy paste that HTML file on your Desktop and save with any name and with `html` extension.
 Double click opens the file.